Tag Archives: jackson-mccarthy

 Inside the story a city hope

 Some years I invite you to share your favourite reads of the year, especially poetry, especially when poetry doesn’t get much attention in the end-of-year lists and book stacks that we are seeing across all forms of media.
 This year has sizzled and simmered and shone with local poetry: new collections along with live performances.
 So many collections document and explore tough stuff: illness, heartbreak, despair, suicidal thoughts, global wars and inhumanity, our government inflicting more and more damage on planet and people.
-And so many collections deliver love, a multi-stranded love and love in what words can do, whether exuberant or sweetly nuanced.
+And so many collections deliver love, a multi-stranded love and a deep love of what words can do, whether exuberant or sweetly nuanced.

-Every poetry book I have picked up, lingered over and reviewed (put review in the side bar and you will discover my reviews), I have utterly loved.
+Every poetry book I have picked up, lingered over and reviewed (see photos below in the side bar and you will discover my reviews), I have utterly loved.
 Sadly for me, there is still a stack of books on my desk I’m itching to get to (see photos below), books by poets I love, books by poets new to me.
 This week I made the hard decision to return to reviewing these books after Poetry Shelf and I have rebooted, after we all get through the busy season where it is hard to read more than shopping lists.

 I want to share a couple of highlights with you, but first a wee update.
 I am standing at a fairytale door, a threshold onto my new road.
 What specialists call my new normal, not the normal I enjoyed when I was travelling all over the country, visiting schools, doing events and author tours, reading and writing all day long.
 I have had a bone marrow transplant that has gifted me the miracle of life, thanks to an anonymous donor and an incredible medical team, but it comes with scars.
 Looks like I will always have to use my energy jar carefully, to manage my daily physical challenges with various aids.
 But I sure in heck find enjoyment and delight in every day.